Consultation-Liaison Psychiatry Fellowship

 Education and Training

 We will provide formal supervision through daily teaching rounds and formal weekly didactics, as well as weekly CL teaching and case conferences, monthly CL journal club, and weekly departmental Grand Rounds.
 Countless other learning opportunities on campus include Ethics Grand Rounds, Effective Teachers Lecture Series, and teaching conferences in Combined Medicine/Psychiatry, Combined Neurology/Psychiatry, and Forensic, Addiction, and Geriatric Psychiatry.

-Teaching medical and PA students and psychiatry residents will be an important part of fellowship training.
+Teaching medical students and physician assistant students and psychiatry residents will be an important part of fellowship training.
 You will be encouraged to develop specialized interests within CL Psychiatry and complete an academic or research project during your tenure with the fellowship program.
 Established clinical researchers throughout the Department of Psychiatry provide mentorship to the CL fellows.